Zauchensee: Professional sport

 In the 1980s, downhill event competitions were held on Gamskogel-Ost, and the slope has run from the Gamskogel through the Kälberloch since 1990.
 The first men's competition started at the peak of the Gamskogel in 2002, and the women's started from the very top in 2007.
 The Kälberloch section is one of the most difficult stretches in the women's World Cup.
-Prominent victors include Vreni Schneider, Petra Kronberger, Renate Götschl, Michaela Dorfmeister, Julia Mancuso, Lindsey Vonn und Anja Pärson.
+Prominent victors include Vreni Schneider, Petra Kronberger, Renate Götschl, Michaela Dorfmeister, Julia Mancuso, Lindsey Vonn, Anja Pärson and Sofia Goggia.
 With the Kids’ Trophy, the resort is also the venue for the largest children's competition in Europe.

 Recreational sport

-For recreational sport, the ski resort offers slopes for children and beginners, as well as for advanced skiers and freestylers.
+For recreational sports, the ski resort offers slopes for children and beginners, as well as for advanced skiers and freestylers.
 In summer, the resort is also suitable for hikers.
 The Gamskogelbahn I gondola is also open in summer and takes guests to the Gamskogel hut and the ‘Weltcup der Tiere’ adventure play area.